-Long-term care must be improved to aid rising numbers with dementia, study findsJune 23rd, 2014 in Alzheimer's disease & dementia /
+Long-term care must be improved to aid rising numbers with dementia, study findsJune 23, 2014 in Medicine & Health / Alzheimer's disease & dementia

 As millions of Americans struggle to help loved ones with dementia, policymakers should consider more ways to improve long-term services and supports for the soaring numbers of people with the debilitating condition and their caregivers, a new RAND Corporation study says—and it offers possible ways to do so.